rakhimov/scram/README.rst

 To run performance tests
 ========================

-A set of performance tests is provided to approximate the host's performance in comparison to a reference computer with Ubuntu 14.04 with i5-2410M processor.
-These tests can be helpful for developers to check for regressions.
+A set of performance tests is provided to evaluate the running times on the host machine and to help developers check for regressions.
 More details can be found in performance test source files.

 To run all performance tests (may take considerable time):